streamnative/function-mesh-website/docs/functions/run-function.md

 ##### Python

-Python Function supports the following three formats:
+Python Function supports the following formats:

 - One Python file
 - ZIP file
-- PIP

 - **One Python file**